jxmot/tessel-mongoose-demo/README.md

 This document tries to explain things in a manner suitable to most any skill level.
 However *some* assumptions regarding the reader are made -

 * They are a proud owner of at least one **Tessel 2**.
+* They have knowledge of what *MongoDB* is.
-* They want to use MongoDB in their own application and need somewhere to start.
+* They want to use MongoDB *with* Mongoose in their own application and need somewhere to start.
 * They might have been having difficulty getting `mongoose` to work correctly.

+## Skip to the End

+If you're looking for the quick solution to running a `mongoose` enabled application on the Tessel 2 then you will need to add `--full=true` to the `t2` command.
+For example -

+`t2 run index.js` **<- will not work**

+`t2 run index.js` **`--full=true`** **<- success!**

+The *catch* is that you need to be using version 0.1.14 (*or newer*) of the Tessel 2 CLI.

+## History

+This project is derived from the steps I've been taking to create a Node.js/Express.js/handlebars/mongoose/mongodb project for the **Tessel 2**.
+The purpose of which is to determine the limitations of the Tessel 2 environment.
+And to explore the possibility of a work around for the limitations I find.

 # Requirements